Marta Lynch: Political activity

 In November 1972, Lynch travelled in the charter that brought back Juan Perón.
 Her political stances changed throughout her lifetime.

 Death

-She was terrified of the effects of aging both on the body and in the mind.
+She was terrified of the effects of ageing both on the body and in the mind.
 In 1985, after a long battle with depression, she died by suicide in Buenos Aires.

-She is survived by her children the anthropologist Manuel Ramiro, the philosopher Enrique and Marta Juana Lynch.
+She is survived by her children, the anthropologist Manuel Ramiro, the philosopher Enrique and Marta Juana Lynch.
 And her grandchildren, including Deborah Francisca and Maria Josefina Lynch; Maria and Juan Manuel Lynch; Maria Carelli and Juan and Catalina Poitevin, respectively.